DIVISION OF BUSINESS

 STUDENT CODE OF ETHICS

-An organization’s actions must be driven by and perform consistently with its mission.
+An organization’s actions must be driven by and performed consistently with its mission.
 Therefore, the Division of Business (Division) is responsible to comply with the mission of the University and the Division.

 The Northwestern Oklahoma State University mission statement provides:

-Northwestern Oklahoma State University provides quality educational and cultural opportunities to learners with diverse needs by cultivating ethical leadership and service, critical thinking and fiscal responsibility.
+Northwestern Oklahoma State University provides quality educational and cultural opportunities to learners with diverse needs by cultivating ethical leadership, critical thinking, and fiscal responsibility.

 The Division of Business mission statement provides:

-As a community of learners in a student-centered learning environment, faculty, staff and students should strive to support and enrich the learning environment.
-It is the mission of the Division to develop ethical business professionals, entrepreneurs and leaders.
+In a student-centered learning environment, faculty, staff and students should strive to support and enrich the learning environment.
+It is the mission of the Division to develop ethical business professionals and leaders.
 In order to be successful, it is important that students, professors and staff of the Division of Business abide by a code of ethics.
 The Faculty Code of Ethics is available for review on the Division of Business webpage.

 A student code of ethics should be centered on two important and central concepts, academic integrity and professional conduct.
 Academic integrity involves student conduct in accomplishing the requirements of a course, minor or major.
 Professionalism involves behavior and attitude in the classroom and outside the classroom.